EvanHofmeister/mlops-zoomcamp-project/readme.md

 The data is available in the `~\data directory`, but you can also source it by creating a Kaggle account and downloading your credentials in a Json format for use with the Kaggle python library.

+### Jupyter Notebook

+At this point, feel free to play around with the jupyter notebook I provided (`flight-satisfaction-prediction.ipynb`).
+There's a comparison of several Sklearn classification models and EDA of the data.
 ### Setup AWS

 Create public and private key for use with EC2: